vike256/Unibot/README.md

 # Unibot

 Unibot is an open-source cheat program developed for PC shooter games.
-Unibot has the ability to look at your screen and detect enemies by looking at a specific color range.
+Unibot has the ability to look at your screen and detect enemies by looking at a specified color range.

 Features:
 - Aim: Moves mouse towards the target.